Find out about the VAT liability of insurance transactions and insurance related services.

 6.5 Services received from abroad

 The principles of place of supply and place of belonging are also important for determining the correct VAT treatment of certain services received from abroad.
-More information on this is explained in paragraph 7.8 on reverse charge services.
+See paragraph 7.8 for more information on reverse charge services.

 6.6 Input tax recovery and the VAT treatment of insurance

 If you’re an insurer, it is important to determine the correct VAT treatment of your supplies of insurance because it may affect your input tax recovery position (see paragraph 7.1).
-Supplies made outside the UK may also be subject to special treatment within your partial exemption calculations (see Notice 706 partial exemption).
+Supplies made outside the UK may also be subject to special treatment within your partial exemption calculations (see Partial exemption (VAT Notice 706)).

 Insurance supplied within the UK (that is to UK customers or to non business customers belonging elsewhere in the EU) is exempt from VAT.
 Insurance supplied outside the UK is outside the scope of UK VAT.